brandon-rhodes/fopnp/py3/chapter07/README.md

        36 ?
 Ss     0:00 /usr/sbin/inetd
     ...

-You can add the Zen-of-Python service to its existing list of services, and get the Python scripts marked publicly readable so that they can be run as the `brandon` user, by typing:
+Next, add the Zen-of-Python service to the existing list of `inetd` services, and mark the Python scripts as publicly readable so that they can be run as the `brandon` user:

     # cat inetd.conf >> /etc/inetd.conf
     # /etc/init.d/openbsd-inetd reload